-- New clients connecting with Mimecast using the Connect Application on an On Premise, Hybrid, or MSP Exchange.
+- New clients connecting with Mimecast using the Connect Application on an On Premise or Hybrid Exchange.
 Users of Office 365 should refer to the Setting Up Your Email (Office 365) page.
 If you are not using the Connect Application, click here.

 - Customers using Mimecast for email security.

 - Configure your Exchange environment to accept inbound email from us.

 - Specify the inbound delivery route.

 - Route your other domains.